shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

      . effect -> Effect Unit
 ```

 Where `performEffect` is performed after every call to FSM.
-That's a really good way to sort the effects and don't put them into one basket.
-But I decided not to do that in the end: I had such code before and may be I'll get it back in some form, but during the rewriting stage I wanted not to bother thinking about that, and now I have the working code, which is open to return to this approach, at some point, maybe.
-Just please notice that it's really something to think through.
+That’s a really good way to sort the effects and don’t put them into one basket.
+But I decided not to do that in the end: I had such code before and may be I’ll get it back in some form, but during the rewriting stage I wanted not to bother thinking about that, and now I have the working code, which is open to return to this approach, at some point, maybe.
+Just please notice that it’s really something to think through.

-Actually the Elm's `Cmd` is doing the similar thing by requiring you to provide functions which return specific actions, but more on that later, just in the next chapter.
+Actually the Elm’s `Cmd` is doing the similar thing by requiring you to provide functions which return specific actions, but more on that later, just in the next chapter.

-If you have considered that, let's get back to the latest specification and stick with it in the end of this section:
+If you have considered that, let’s get back to the latest specification and stick with it in the end of this section:

 ```haskell
 finiteStateMachine